GoCheatsheet/fgg/README.md

 ### Example run commands.

-Warning:  Type checking and _nomono_ errors raise a panic -- simple error messages can be found at the top of the stack trace.
+Warning:  Type checking and _nomono_ errors raise a panic -- basic error messages can be found at the top of the stack trace.

 * **FG type check and evaluate**, with verbose printing.